getify/You-Dont-Know-JS/scope-closures/ch1.md

 ## Lexical Scope

-For a language whose scope is determined at compile time, its scope model is called "lexical scope".
-This term "lexical" is related to the "lexing" stage of compilation.
-The key concept is that the lexical scope of a program is controlled entirely by the placement of functions, blocks, and scopes, in relation to each other.
+We've demonstrated that JS's scope is determined at compile time.
+The term for that form of scope is "lexical scope".
+This word "lexical" is related to the "lexing" stage of compilation, as discussed earlier in this chapter.

+To draw this chapter down to a useful conclusion, the key idea of "lexical scope" is that it's controlled entirely by the placement of functions, blocks, and variable declarations, in relation to each other.

 If you place a variable declaration inside a function, the compiler handles this declaration as it's parsing the function, and associates that declaration with the function's scope.
 If a variable is block-scope declared (`let` / `const`), then it's associated with the nearest enclosing `{ .. }` block, rather than its enclosing function (as with `var`).

-A reference (*target* or *source*) for a variable must be resolved to coming from one of the scopes that are *lexically available*, otherwise the variable is said to be "undeclared" (which usually results in an error!).
-If the variable is not in the current scope, the next outer/enclosing scope will be consulted.
+Furthermore, a reference (*target* or *source* role) for a variable must be resolved as coming from one of the scopes that are *lexically available* to it; otherwise the variable is said to be "undeclared" (which usually results in an error!).
+If the variable is not declared in the current scope, the next outer/enclosing scope will be consulted.
 This process of stepping out one level of scope nesting continues until either a matching variable declaration can be found, or the global scope is reached and there's nowhere else to go.

 It's important to note that compilation doesn't actually *do anything* in terms of reserving memory for scopes and variables.
+None of the program has been executed just because it's been compiled.

-Instead, compilation creates a map of all the lexical scopes that the program will need as it executes.
-You can think of this plan/map as inserted code that will define all the scopes (aka, "lexical environments") and register all the identifiers for each scope.
+Instead, compilation creates a map of all the lexical scopes that the program will need while it executes.
+You can think of this plan/map as inserted code that will define all the scopes (aka, "lexical environments") and register all the identifiers (variables) for each scope.

-So scopes are planned out during compilation -- that's why we refer to "lexical scope" as a compile-time decision -- but they aren't actually created until run-time.
+Scopes are planned out during compilation -- that's why we refer to "lexical scope" as a compile-time decision -- but they aren't actually created until run-time.
 Each scope is instantiated in memory each time it needs to run.

-In the next chapter, we'll build a deeper conceptual understanding of lexical scope.
+In the next chapter, we'll dig into the conceptual foundations of lexical scope.